Philonous/nix-exposition/README.md

 # A (very) brief introduction to NixOS

-NixOS is an entire system built on Nix, using nixpkgs as it's package source.
+NixOS is an entire system built on Nix, using nixpkgs as its package source.

 * But how does NixOS know which package is "installed", when I can have many different versions of e.g. bash in the nix store?